Exercise Solutions

 01.5,02.5,03.5,04.5,05.5

-3) Display three random words from /usr/share/dict/words (or equivalent dictionary word file) containing s and e and t in any order.
+3) Display three random words from /usr/share/dict/words (or an equivalent dictionary word file) containing s and e and t in any order.
 The output shown below is just an example.

 $ grep -P '^(?=.*s)(?=.*e).*t' /usr/share/dict/words | shuf -n3